 YOUTH According to the UNFPA Strategic plan 2014-2017, "Women, adolescents and youth are the key beneficiaries of UNFPA work".
 The desired outcome from this plan in relation to youth is "Increased priority on adolescents, especially on very young adolescent girls, in national development policies and programmes, particularly increased availability of comprehensive sexuality education and sexual and reproductive health services" and this outcome has been quoted as reference in the UNFPA BIH CPD 2015-2019(2020).
 UNFPA Strategic Plan 2014-2017 defines three ways to achieve this outcome: 1. strengthening the capacity of institutions to conduct data analysis related to adolescents and youth so that their specific SRH needs can be incorporated into national laws, policies, and programmes, 2. ensuring there is comprehensive sexuality education curricula and its meet international, 3. addressing the innovative adolescent girls initiative that UNFPA is launching on child marriage to reach at-risk girls.
 Three desired outcomes of UNFPA Strategic Plan 2018-2021 target youth and adolescents, including girls [see section above] (Outcome 1.
-Every woman, adolescent and youth everywhere, especially those furthest behind, has utilized integrated sexual and reproductive health services and exercised, Outcome 2.
-Every adolescent and youth, in particular adolescent girls, is empowered to have access to sexual and reproductive health and reproductive rights, in all contexts reproductive rights, free of coercion, discrimination and violence, Outcome 3.
+Every woman, adolescent and youth everywhere, especially those furthest behind, has utilized integrated sexual and reproductive health and reproductive rights, in all contexts reproductive rights, free of coercion, discrimination and violence, Outcome 3.
 Gender equality, the empowerment of all women and girls, and reproductive rights are advanced in development and humanitarian settings).
 The CPD 2015-2019(2020) reflects these priorities.
-Evidence of specific and relevant interventions was found in AWPs and COARs, for example support to drafting of youth policies in RS and FBIH, working to introduce comprehensive sexual education along with youth friendly SRH services under SRHR component, initiatives to prevent early marriages amon
+Evidence of specific and relevant interventions was found in AWPs and COARs, for example support to drafting of youth policies in RS and FBIH, working to introduce comprehensive sexual education along with youth friendly SRH services under SRHR component, initiatives to prevent early marriages among Roma, and attempts at joint work of UN agencies in BiH on youth issues.